Summary

 Legacy peril scoring has historically operated without much visibility into methodology.
 You receive a score, but you cannot see the specific factors that produced it or how they were weighted.
 When a property scores poorly, there is no clear path to understanding which inputs are driving the assessment or whether better data might change the result.
 This opacity was not incidental; when customers cannot see how a score is calculated, they cannot easily replicate it or challenge it, which creates stickiness.

 PerilScore takes the opposite approach.
-Every score comes with a complete breakdown of contributing factors.
-If a property has elevated hurricane risk, users can see exactly how distance to coast, roof age, construction type, and local wind history each contribute to the assessment.
+Every score comes with a breakdown of contributing factors.
+If a property has elevated hurricane risk, users can see how distance to coast, roof age, construction type, and local wind history each contribute to the assessment.
 If better data exists for any factor, users can override it and watch the score recalculate in real time.
-AI makes this level of transparency practical in a way that was not economically viable when every data integration required custom engineering.

 The Larger Context